 I’ve heard plenty of stories from my clients about Clickfunnel’s non-responsive support.
 They don’t bother explaining things to you after you signup and become a customer.

 Their feature set is bloated so that means that it’s not going to be easy for you to figure out how to:

 Setup a custom domain for your funnels

 Figure out how to add important tracking elements such as Facebook Ad Pixels, Google Adwords Tracking Codes, Retargeting scripts, etc.

-This is from what I know.
 I faced these challenges when I went about building sales funnels for my clients.

 Have you used Clickfunnels or do you use it right now?
 How do you find it?
 What did you do with it?
 Please do share your story.